alittajun/experience-harvesting/README.md

 ## Overarching Goal:

-The goal of experience-harvesting is mutliple fold.
-For a long time, I have been trying to figure things out on my own.
-While noble, it's not entirely clear that this is the most efficient way to acquire knowledge or learning a new topic.
-I've found that while it is important to structure your own thoughts, getting constant feedbacks is the key to improvement.
-On the other hand, it's important to tap into the intelligence of your network when making decisions, like what Reid Hoffman suggested.
-I have been pretty bad at this in the past, so one of my goals in 2016 is to aggressively build and nurture relationships.
-Here are the top level goals of this project:
+The goal of experience harvesting is mutliple fold.
+For a long time, I have been trying to design my career path on my own.
+While it is a fun exercise to piece all the puzzles together, it's not entirely clear that this is the most efficient approach to career development.
+I have had a few experience where asking the helps of domain experts really help me to gather most of the information that I would need, in a very short time.
+I am also at an age where I cannot easily try anything or everything that I am interested in.
+As a result, learning from the experience from others, especially those who are ahead of me in similar career paths is a smart idea.

+Furthermore, this is not going to be a one way street.
+By talking to people, we will be able to share common experiences and differences in opinions.
+I believe these kind of conversations will spark new thoughts, ideas, and frameworks, so it's mutually beneficial.
+The long term effect is that if you have a few allies who share the same practice, they become the network intelligence that you can rely on and tap into when it comes to difficult decisions.

+As a result, my 2016 goals is to be a lot more aggressive in doing experience harvesting.
+Here are the main goals for this projects:

-* **Experience Harvesting / Data Driven Planning**
+* **Career Research / Data Driven Planning**
-	* Figure out the success factors of other outstanding Data Scientists
+	* Identify the success factors of other outstanding Data Scientists
-	* Translate those success factors into skills that you need to double down on
-	* Update your belief about the landscape of the DS field
+	* Continue to update my belief about the landscape of DS (e.g. Type A v.s.
+Type B)

 * **Build my network**
-	* Start building an nurturing an allie of DS
-	* Ask for their advice and opinions on DS related questions
+	* Build the network and cross pollinate
+	* Tap into the network intelligence

 * **Seek Mentors**
-	* Nurture relationships
 	* Narrow down to a selected few - "board of directors"
+	* Engage and figure out who your mentors are

-## Some Background Reading
+## Frameworks

+### On Career Research

+The backbone of this exercise is from Cal Newport and Scott Young.
+There are generally several steps in carrying out a successful career research exercise:

+* **Background Research**: Understand the background of your interviewee like a book.
+Construct the timeline of their career path so you have a basic understanding of their profiles

+* **Contact**: Initiate the conversation, do the necessary work to maximize your chance of having an interview.
+Be cognizant of other people's time

+* **Interview**: Prepare your top 3 questions, take notes, don't process them on the spot.
+Ask if you can follow up

+* **Analysis**: After conducting the interview, do differential analysis.
+Separate circumstances from skills, skill/habit/asset framework.

+* **Document**: Properly document the learnings without exposing other people's privacy

+* **Follow-up**: Ask to follow up, make sure you show progress

+### On Buidling Networks

+Reid Hoffman's "the startup of you"?

+### On Mentoring

-Here are a few Quora answers that I think pin down the essence of a good mentor-mentee relationship
+Here are a few Quora answers that articulate what constitute a good mentor-mentee relationship:

 * **Mutually understood goals**: Prior to entering into a relationship, the mentee, or the person matchmaking the mentor/mentee should be able to communicate the goals of the relationship.